SNEHAASHISH/AffinityAnswers-Task-IG-Comments-Profanity-Calc/README.md

 However, this library is far from perfect.
 For example, it has a hard time picking up on less common variants of swear words like "f4ck you" or "you b1tch" because they don't appear often enough in the training corpus.

+predict() checks the comment if it has profane language or not, if it doesn't degree of profanity is 0.
+If it is profane then the degree of profanity is benchmarked to predict_prob() which returns the probability of a string being offensive, the offensiveness is determined by the model as which words are "bad" and how "bad" they are because those words will appear more often in offensive texts.
+Thus, it's as if the training process is picking out the "bad" words out of all possible words and using those to make future predictions.

+Thereby, the task is accomplished with thoughtful application of relevant libraries.